If you are a contact of someone with COVID-19

 If staff members are able to work from home, they should discuss this with their supervisor and agree on an ad-hoc arrangement for a short period.

-Find out more – staff login required.
+Find out more about leave and other entitlements in the Human Resources section of Staff Hub – staff login required.

 There are vending machines or distribution points on every campus.